14 Oct How to travel with Circum Baikal Railway

-Some pics from the tour:
+Some pics from the Circum Baikal Railway tour:

-The Circum Baikal Railway is a touristy train, with up to 200 passengers on every tour.
+The Circum Baikal Railway is a tourist train, with up to 200 passengers on every tour.
 The tour is operated by different types of trains – the old, historical ones (only special tours) or the modern ones, which remind of a typical Russian regional train (elektrichka).
 In every train there are 3 classes you can choose from:

 3rd class, with simple benches, the most basic one